National apprentice campaign

-The campaign aims to help employers and first year apprentices in these industries better understand their rights and obligations at work.
+The campaign aimed to help employers and first year apprentices in these industries better understand their rights and obligations at work.

 Between 2013 to 2014 we received a high rate of complaints from apprentices.
-We’re now focusing on the industries where complaints have been the highest.
+In this campaign we focused on the industries where complaints had been the highest.

 What are we doing about it?

-During the campaign we’re educating first year apprentices and their employers about:
+During the campaign we educated first year apprentices and their employers about:

 - record-keeping and pay slips